Esther Earl

-Esther Grace Earl (August 3, 1994 – August 25, 2010) was an American author, internet vlogger, online personality and Nerdfighter, as well as an activist in the Harry Potter Alliance.
+Esther Grace Earl (August 3, 1994 – August 25, 2010) was an American author, internet vlogger, online personality, and Nerdfighter, as well as an activist in the Harry Potter Alliance.
 Prior to her death from cancer in 2010, Earl befriended author John Green, who credited her for the inspiration to complete his bestselling 2012 novel The Fault in Our Stars.
 In 2014, Earl's writings were compiled with her biography This Star Won't Go Out, which appeared on the New York Times bestseller list for young adult books.
 Earl has been cited as an influential activist, with her family and online followers continuing to hold charity and fundraising events in her memory.

 Early life and activism

-Earl was born in Beverly, Massachusetts, to Wayne and Lori (née Krake) Earl, one of five siblings.
+Earl was born in Beverly, Massachusetts, to Wayne and Lori Earl (née Krake), one of five siblings.
 The Earls, whom The Boston Globe characterizes as "self-described wanderers", moved between Saudi Arabia, Massachusetts, and France.
 While in Massachusetts, she resided in Medway before moving with her family to North Quincy and attending North Quincy High School.

-In 2007, Earl met John Green and, Margaret Talbot of The New Yorker states, "was one of the earliest nerdfighters."
+In 2007, Earl met John Green, and Margaret Talbot of The New Yorker states she, "was one of the earliest nerdfighters."
 Initially the two maintained an online friendship, which grew from her self-identification as a Nerdfighter, a member of Nerdfighteria, the online community of Vlogbrothers fans.
 Earl developed her friendship with Green upon meeting him at LeakyCon 2009, a Harry Potter conference.
 Following the conference, she would continue in the Nerdfighter community, including her involvement with the Harry Potter Alliance (HPA) and their winning of a $250,000 grant, after Green encouraged voters to vote "with Esther" for the HPA.

 Earl built an online presence on platforms such as Twitter, Tumblr, and YouTube.

 Cancer and death

-At the age of 12 in November 2006, in Marseille, Earl was diagnosed with metastasized papillary thyroid cancer.
+At the age of 12 in November 2006 in Marseille, Earl was diagnosed with metastasized papillary thyroid cancer.
 The following Thanksgiving in 2007, her parents sought a second opinion at Boston Children's Hospital.
 Earl's doctors informed her and her parents that her cancer was terminal.

 She continued her online community activities until her death due to thyroid cancer on August 25, 2010.
 John Green, saddened by Earl's death, dedicated a eulogy in vlog format titled, Rest in Awesome, Esther.
 Earl's YouTube videos remained available for streaming following her death.

 Legacy

 Following her death, Earl inspired communities she participated in such as Nerdfighteria and the Harry Potter Alliance.
 She inspired two books, "Esther Day", as well as the founding of a nonprofit organization.
-In 2014, after the release of the film adaptation of The Fault in Our Stars and Esther's novel, Esther's parents spoke at Wallace State Community College, as well as the Dana–Farber Cancer Institute about the legacy that Esther left behind.
+In 2014, after the release of the film adaptation of The Fault in Our Stars and Esther's novel, Esther's parents spoke at Wallace State Community College and the Dana–Farber Cancer Institute about the legacy that Esther left behind.
 In 2015, Alba, a Quincy restaurant, held a Summer Gala fundraising event in her honor.